tsuoanttila/GridExtensionPack/README.md

 A simple helper extension that gives you an API that you can use to force the repaint of a row.

+### CacheStrategyExtension

+This extensions provides an easy way to configure a custom cache strategy for Grid client-side.
+It uses an int value and a double value with a simple equation to count the limits.
+See class JavaDoc for example values

 ## API